sampta2023/sampta2023_source/content/about.md

 ---
 layout: page
 title: About
-date: 2010-12-31 23:00:00 +0000
+date: 2010-12-31T23:00:00.000+00:00
 menu:
   main:
     weight: 1

 ---
 <p class="message">
 Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

-In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
+In the novel, _The Strange Case of Dr. Jeykll and Mr. Hyde_, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).

+Poole is also the great-grandfather of the famed Dave Poole, co-star of the _DDJS_ and _Amazing Dave_

-There are currently two themes built on Poole:
+There are _currently_ two themes built on Poole:

 * [Hyde](http://hyde.getpoole.com)
 * [Lanyon](http://lanyon.getpoole.com)